 What are some of your own views about being a creative family child care provider?
 Pause for a few moments to think about this.

-As you have read in this course, creativity is a crucial part of the human experience; it helps us rise to challenges, overcome obstacles, and create opportunities.
+As you have read in this course, creativity is a crucial part of the human experience.
+The ability to think creatively helps us rise to challenges, overcome obstacles, and create opportunities.
 Being creative demonstrates openness to new experiences.
-These experiences include having a good imagination, valuing feelings, trying new things based on individual interests, and having a curious mindset (Kaufman, 2009).
+These experiences include having a good imagination, valuing feelings, trying new things based on individual interests, and having a curious mindset (Kaufman, 2016).

 In Lesson One, you had an opportunity to explore some of your own views on creativity.
-This lesson extends on this exploration by encouraging you to think about creativity in your workplace.
-Ask yourself what it means to be a creative family child care provider.
+This lesson extends this exploration by encouraging you to think about creativity in your child care program and ask yourself what it means to be a creative family child care provider.

 In your family child care home, you are responsible for creating meaningful experiences that incorporate creativity throughout the day.
 Being a creative provider can be expressed in a number of different ways.
 Here are some ways to express creativity:

-- Use everyday materials that might seem of little use to spark open-ended creative work
+- Use everyday materials that might seem useless to spark open-ended creative work

-- Deal with space constraints to create supportive learning environments
+- Solve space constraints to create supportive learning environments

 - Follow your curiosity